iqram20/ComputerAidedAnalysis/syllabus/Syllabus.md

 - **In-person interview:** 15%
 - **Attendance:** 10%

 *** Less than 50% in class attendenace is not allowed.
 Final exam must attend to pass.
----
+This policy may be updated during the semester.
+Keep eye on it.

 ## 📚 Recommended Textbooks
 1. Holly Moore, *MATLAB for Engineers (5th Edition)*, Pearson.